gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 _**Note:**_ We currently expect to use the RPM signing key as the Terraform signing key as it already exists and is already used for a similar purpose.
-That said, but there is no technical reason why it _must_ be the RPM signing key.
+That said, there is no technical reason why it _must_ be the RPM signing key.
 As long as the private key used to sign the package agrees with the a public key exposed via the registry, the signature should be deemed valid by Terraform.